 Virolainen, A., Salo, P., Jero, J., Karma, P., Eskola, J., and Leinonen, M. (1994) Comparison of PCR assay with bacterial culture for detecting Streptococcus pneumoniae in middle ear fluid of children with acute otitis media.
 J. Clin.
 Microbiol.
 32: pp2667-2670.

-Specimen requirements: 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or serum, pleural fluid, CSF or bacterial culture.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or serum, pleural fluid, CSF or bacterial culture; or 0.1 ml fresh, frozen or fixed tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.